 FGM is carried out for various cultural, religious and social reasons within families and communities in the mistaken belief that it'll benefit the girl in some way (for example, as a preparation for marriage or to preserve her virginity).

 But there are no acceptable reasons that justify FGM.
-It's a harmful practice that's not required by any religion and there are no religious texts that say it should be done.
+It's a harmful practice that has no health benefits.

 FGM usually happens to girls whose mothers, grandmothers or extended female family members have had FGM themselves, or if their father comes from a community where it's carried out.

 Where FGM is carried out

-Girls are sometimes taken abroad for FGM, but they may not be aware that this is the reason for their travel.
+Girls are sometimes taken abroad for FGM, but they may not be aware this is the reason for their travel.

 Girls are more at risk of FGM being carried out during the summer holidays, as this allows more time for them to "heal" before they return to school.